 The actual color of the jacket is probably a brown-green mix, and the type of light you’re standing in affects how you see the color.
 The very definition of color is the way visible light reflects off different surfaces, so when the light is different, the color can change.
 Maybe you’ve noticed how when walking in from bright daylight to a darker room the people inside look strangely green with purple lips for a few minutes?
 Or how you can looked washed out or sallow under flourescent lights at work and school?
 It’s the same thing.

 Some surfaces demonstrate light change more dramatically than others.
 For example, my grandparents’ car looks silver in their garage, steel blue in the sun, and pale green on overcast days.
 And my eyes go from blue to grey to green depending on the light and what I’m wearing.
 So it’s probably that the particular color of this jacket is very sensitive to differences in light.
 The differences between daylight, dim light, fluorescent light, incandescent light, etc can be pretty profound, so that explains why it can look like a completely different jacket depending on where you’re looking at it.posted over 3 years ago

 Make Her Feel Welcome with Chic Points

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When chicchica_bonita reaches 200 Chic Points, she will be in the Style Council!

 Wow, i never knew that stuff could happen with clothing fabrics unless they were made that way haha cool beans, you learn something new every day!
-Thank you!posted about 3 years ago
+Thank you!posted over 3 years ago